When talking about the growth mindset, Henry Ford’s famous phrase always comes to mind:

 In general, the education system only takes results into account.
 Although new educational strategies are increasingly popular, grades are often the only way to measure student performance for the time being.

 This does not mean that you cannot reinforce the importance of progress.
-Teach your students that progress and effort is what matters most to you.
+Teach your students that progress and effort are what matter most to you.
 You can create your own success metrics to make this visible, and even make your students self-evaluate based on those metrics.

 You want them to reflect at the end of each quarter on what they have learned, how they have improved, and how they would like to continue to improve.